-- in our opinion the annual governance statement is misleading or inconsistent with other information forthcoming from the audit or our knowledge of the entity; - we issue a report in the public interest under section 24 of the Local Audit and Accountability Act 2014: - we make written recommendations to the audited body under Section 24 of the Local Audit and Accountability Act 2014; - we make an application to the court for a declaration that an item of account is contrary to law under Section 28 of the Local Audit and Accountability Act 2014; - we issue an advisory notice under Section 29 of the Local Audit and Accountability Act 2014; - we make an application for judicial review under Section 31 of the Local Audit and Accountability Act 2014; or - we are not satisfied that the Police and Crime Commissioner has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources for the year ended 31 March 2021.
+- in our opinion the annual governance statement is misleading or inconsistent with other information forthcoming from the audit or our knowledge of the entity; - we issue a report in the public interest under section 24 of the Local Audit and Accountability Act 2014 (as amended); - we make written recommendations to the audited body under Section 24 of the Local Audit and Accountability Act 2014 (as amended); - we make an application to the court for a declaration that an item of account is contrary to law under Section 28 of the Local Audit and Accountability Act 2014 (as amended);

+- we issue an advisory notice under Section 29 of the Local Audit and Accountability Act 2014 (as amended); - we make an application for judicial review under Section 31 of the Local Audit and Accountability Act 2014 (as amended); or - we are not satisfied that the Police and Crime Commissioner and the Group have made proper arrangements for securing economy, efficiency and effectiveness in its use of resources for the year ended 31 March 2022.

-We have nothing to report in these respects
+We have nothing to report in these respects.

-Responsibility of the Director of Chief Finance Officer
+Responsibility of the Chief Finance Officer

-As explained more fully in the Statement of Responsibilities for the Accounts set out on page [x], the Chief Finance Officer is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21, and for being satisfied that they give a true and fair view and for such internal control as the directors determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
-In preparing the financial statements, the Chief Finance Officer is responsible for assessing the Police and Crime Commissioner's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Police and Crime Commissioner either intends to cease operations, or have no realistic alternative but to do so.
+As explained more fully in the Statement of Responsibilities set out on page 21, the Chief Finance Officer is responsible for the preparation of the Statement of Accounts 2021/22, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2021/22, and for being satisfied that they give a true and fair view and for such internal control as the Chief Finance Officer determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

+In preparing the financial statements, the Chief Finance Officer is responsible for assessing the Police and Crime Commissioner's and the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Police and Crime Commissioner and the Group either intend to cease operations, or have no realistic alternative but to do so.

-The Police and Crime Commissioner is responsible for putting in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources, to ensure proper stewardship and governance, and to review regularly the adequacy and effectiveness of these arrangements.
+The Police and Crime Commissioner and the Group are responsible for putting in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources, to ensure proper stewardship and governance, and to review regularly the adequacy and effectiveness of these arrangements.